Congress leader Siddaramaiah to contest Karnataka Assembly polls from Kolar | Politics

 The 75-year-old former chief minister, who was looking for a ''safe seat'', had been giving indications about choosing Kolar for some time now, by holding a series of meetings with party leaders from the district.

-''I have decided to be a candidate for the next election from Kolar,'' Siddaramaiah said at a public meeting here amid loud cheers from the crowd.
+''I have decided to be a candidate for the next election from Kolar,'' Siddaramaiah said at the party workers meeting here, amid loud cheers from the crowd.

-''I have decided to contest from this constituency, but it is subject to approval from the high command,'' he said.

-Congress leaders and workers from Kolar have been exerting pressure on the Congress Legislature Party leader to contest from there.
+Pointing out that he was under pressure from party leaders, workers and people of Kolar to contest from here, he said: ''I cannot reject your love and affection...
+I have decided to contest from this constituency, but it is subject to approval from the high command.''
+Congress leaders and workers from Kolar have been exerting pressure on the Congress Legislature Party leader to contest from the constituency.
 Siddaramaiah had received similar requests from Varuna, Badami, Hebbal, Koppal and Chamrajpet segments among others.

 The Congress Legislature Party Leader's earlier visit to Kolar in November and his cryptic statement about coming back to the constituency during the filing of nomination, had led to speculation that he may contest the 2023 assembly election from here.